project-hgg/project-hgg.github.io/README.md

 ---

 ## What is included?
-(The total number keeps increasing as new games added frequently!)
+(The total number keeps increasing as new games are added frequently!)

 - **107,000+ Horror Games:** Organized alphabetically from numbers (0–9) to letters (A–Z).
 - **68,000+ Developers and Studios:** Solo creators, small teams, and major publishers.